 that does nothing.

-As of March 2026, no Linux distribution has shipped an age reporting implementation, and
+No Linux distribution has shipped an age reporting implementation, and no Linux application

 Three layers of short-circuiting cover the full range of Linux application packaging: